 Preferably, rosemary should get sun in the morning, and then shade later in the day.
 This is the environment where rosemary thrives.

 You also need to water your pot.
-As we said before, rosemary likes its roots to be moist, but you should always allow the soil at the top to dry.
+To repeat, rosemary likes its roots to be moist, but you should always allow the soil at the top to dry.

 Fertilizer in containers